Smile.dk: 2008–2013: Return, line-up changes and Party Around the World

-Line-up changes, "Moshi Moshi" and pregnancy

-In April 2010, it was announced that Stockzell would be leaving Smile.dk for personal reasons and to start a solo career under her real name Hanna Stockzell.
+In April 2010, it was announced that Stockzell would be leaving Smile.dk for personal reasons and to start a solo career.
 It was also announced that Cecilia Reiskog would be joining as a member.

-On 20 December 2011, they released their first single with the new line-up called "Moshi Moshi", which was delayed in some countries until May 2012 due to issues with its release.
-An animated music video for "Moshi Moshi" was uploaded to Smile.dk's official YouTube channel in early 2012.
-Later in 2012, they also confirmed that a song titled "Baby Boom" was being recorded, due to both Almqvist and Reiskog getting pregnant around the same time frame.
-While work for Smile.dk's new album continued, Smile.dk's progress slowed down so Almqvist and Reiskog could focus on their personal lives.
+On 20 December 2011, they released their first single with the new line-up called "Moshi Moshi".
+An animated music video for "Moshi Moshi" was uploaded to Smile.dk's YouTube channel in early 2012.
+Later in 2012, they confirmed that a song titled "Baby Boom" was being recorded, due to both Almqvist and Reiskog getting pregnant around the same time frame.
+While work for Smile.dk's new album continued, Smile.dk's progress slowed so Almqvist and Reiskog could focus on their personal lives.
+On 6 October 2013, Cecilia Reiskog announced on Smile.dk's Facebook page that she would be leaving Smile.dk to focus on her personal life.
+Almqvist confirmed that she would continue Smile.dk by herself and would not be adding a new member.

-Reiskog's departure and Chinese tour

-On 6 October 2013, Cecilia Reiskog announced on Smile.dk's official Facebook page that she would be leaving Smile.dk to focus on her personal life.
-Almqvist later confirmed that she had decided to continue Smile.dk by herself and would not be adding a new member.
+2014–present: Forever, Dance Dance, Malin Kernby's return

-In 2014, Almqvist confirmed that the group's next album was almost finished and that any songs featuring Reiskog would not be re-recorded and would be released as they are, making The Make-Up Collection Reiskog's first and only album with Smile.dk.
-She also confirmed on 10 March on the official Smile.dk fanpage that she was recording a different version of "Dragonfly" for the album.
+In 2014, Almqvist confirmed that the act’s next album, The Make-Up Collection, was almost finished and that any songs featuring Reiskog would not be re-recorded and would be released as they are.

-As of 2015, Almqvist has confirmed that "The Make-Up Collection" is almost ready for release and that she would announce the release date when it is ready.

 On 14 August 2015, Almqvist announced that Smile.dk would be going on tour in China from 30 October to 8 November.
-Later, on 25 October, she announced on Smile.dk's Facebook page that the Forever album would be released in early 2016.
+Later, on 25 October, she announced on Smile.dk's Facebook page that the upcoming album was retitled Forever and would be released in early 2016.
 The Chinese tour was also moved to early 2016 to coincide with the album release.

 On 26 November 2015, the single "Our Little Corner" was released worldwide on major digital music stores.

-On 9 May 2016, J-Mi and former Smile.dk member Hannah Stockzell confirmed that their team had collaborated with Smile.dk for a remix EP release called Koko Soko 2016, due for release on 25 May.
+On 9 May 2016, J-Mi and former Smile.dk member Hannah Stockzell confirmed that their team had collaborated with Smile.dk for a remix EP release called Koko Soko 2016.
+The EP, containing six mixes, was released on 25 May 2016.

 On 28 September 2016, Almqvist posted 16 samples of tracks from the album Forever on Smile.dk's SoundCloud at smiledkmusic.
 The album contains eight new songs, five remakes and three remixes chosen as winners from the 2015 remix contest.

+On 11 April 2026, SMiLE.dk performed live at the Dancemania BIRTHDAY Party in Tokyo.
+This performance marks Malin Kernby's return to the group and first performance with Almqvist since 2002.
+They had also presented their new single “Dance Dance", being SMiLE.dk's first release as a duo in over 14 years.